C4ptainCrunch/thesis/source/index.rst

 Naive agents
 ------------

-In addition to the above-listed algorithms, we also implement two most basic agents: a random and a greedy player.
+In addition to the above-listed algorithms, we also implement the two most basic agents: a random and a greedy player.
 While not having any interest per se due to their simplicity and low strength, these will serve us later as a baseline to compare their strength to some more advanced algorithms.

 The *random agent* is the simplest algorithm we can think of and does not use any intelligence at all: it lists all the legal actions it can play and chooses one uniformly at random.